GufoAC/awesome-compose/react-java-mysql/README.md

 Removing network react-java-mysql-default
 ```

-## How to create the repo - added by GufoAC
+## How to create the local repository - added by GufoAC

 Reference https://git-scm.com/docs/git-sparse-checkout